-where $K_p^s, K_i^s, K_d^s$ are constant and determined in advance and $K_p^d, K_i^d, K_d^d$ are tuned using a neural network in which is based on actor-critic method.
-This method will be elaborated upon in the rest of the paper.
+Here, $K_p^s, K_i^s, K_d^s$ are constant gains determined in advance, while $K_p^d, K_i^d, K_d^d$ are dynamic gains tuned online using a neural network based on the actor–critic method.
+This approach will be elaborated upon in the subsequent sections.